Hi there! I'm Republica Portuguesa, or the Portuguese Republic.|

 Currently, Portugal had slowly recovered from its loss of power and join the EU along with Spain.
 The government is much more stable and has been working hard to improve the growing economy.

-: Portugal is very good friends with Ukraine.
+Ukraine: Portugal is very good friends with Ukraine.
 She recognized her independence in 1991 and established a diplomatic relation in 1992.
 Both are members of the Organization for Security and Co-operation in Europe and the Council of Europe.
-France

 95% of Portugal's population is Roman Catholic.
 Protestants make up the largest minority.
 There are also a small number of Jews.
 Portugal's constitution allows freedom of religion.